locationtech/geogig/doc/manual/source/data/diffs.rst

 	6350a6...
 000000...
 6997bd...
 000000...
 R  parks/23

 Removals are just indicated with the header line and no additional information.
-Notice the null Id of the new object.
+Notice the null ID of the new object.

 Additions are described with the full printing of the object added, represented as a list of ``(attribute_name, attribute_value)`` pairs, similar to the one produced by the ``show`` command.
 A raw description of the feature and its feature type can be obtained using the ``cat`` command and the feature and feature type Id's provided by the ``diff`` command.
 Notice that, in this case, the old object has null Id's for both the feature and feature type.
 The one corresponding to the feature type, however, doesn't have to be necessarily null, as it might already exist another feature with that feature type in the repository, prior to adding the one described by this ``diff`` output.